psiden/BFAST3D/README.md

 The code requires MATLAB_R2016a or later.
 Post-processing computePPMs.m depends on the Tools for NIfTI and ANALYZE imagepackage
 (http://www.mathworks.com/matlabcentral/fileexchange/8797-tools-for-nifti-and-analyze-image).
-To compute joint PPMs, R is required and so is the excursions-package (Bolin and Lindgren, 2015), development version (https://bitbucket.org/davidbolin/excursions) and also the R-package R.matlab.
+To compute joint PPMs, R is required and so is the excursions-package (Bolin and Lindgren, 2015), and also the R-package R.matlab.
 Be aware that for large data sets the time and memory requirements can be quite demanding, especially for MCMC, which can be quick-fixed by limiting the number of iterations.